samatar26/infrastructure/README.md

 Another thing about buckets is that even though the project field is optional, it will try and find the project_id from the provider.
 So it looks like it's best to set the project_id on that level as other resources may need it too.

+## Meta commands

+`count` is useful to create multiple copies of a resource, and you have access to `count.index`, which is useful to differentiate unique fields.

 ### Google container registry

 In order to push images to GCR, there's several steps required: